tmmcguire/fbmodules/README.md

 28 Dec 2013 - Moved to Github and re-released for Python 2.7.4.
 Note that the code itself has not received any particular attention, although I have verified that it appears to work.

 22 Mar 2002 - Releasing  version  2.1.
-Cleans  up push_position  in  FlexModule.h based on experience with APC and try to handle some weird error rule behavior by Bison.
+Cleans  up push_position  in  FlexModule.h based on experience with APC and try to handle some weird error rule behavior by bison.

 28 Jan 2002 - Releasing version  2.0.
 Major  upgrade, with  complete  rewrite  of FlexModule.h.
 It no longer uses C++ and has several new features including  better  position handling  and inserting sub-files into the token stream (ala C's #include).
 BisonModule.h has  much  better  error  handling, using FM's positions.

-## RATIONALE
+## Rationale

-* Some people *like* using Flex and Bison.
+* Some people *like* using flex and bison.
 (Yes, I pity them, too.
-(Actually, fooling with Flex is kind of fun, though.))
+(Actually, fooling with flex is kind of fun, though.))

 * Flex and bison are both reasonably standard, reasonably popular, and pretty well documented.
-(See O'Reilly's *lex & yacc* by John R. Levine, Tony Mason and Doug Brown (preferably the second edition, which is much improved over the first) as well as the Flex and Bison docs.)
+(See O'Reilly's *lex & yacc* by John R. Levine, Tony Mason and Doug Brown (preferably the second edition, which is much improved over the first) as well as the flex and bison docs.)

 * Flex and bison are pretty fast (in their own way, of course).
 If more speed is needed when using both, it should be possible to merge the two modules into a single C module without changing any of the scanning or grammar rules.